wix-playground/stylable-components/specs/dropdowns.md

 ### Mouse Handling

+#### Dropdown

+* Click outside:
+  * When popup is closed, focus is lost
+  * When popup is opened, focus is lost and popup is closed
-* Click outside - closes dropdown
+* Click on the input container:
+  * When popup is closed, opens the popup and:
+    * If an element is selected, focus moves to that element
+    * If no element is selected, focus moves to the first element
-* Click on element - sets selection
+* Click on an option (SelectionList) - option is selected and popup is closed

 Additional in MultiSelect: